Kevin-Heleodoro/netdex-backend/README.md

     -   Add a Note to a Contact
     -   Delete a Contact

+### Release 3

+-   Error handling in get user info route for users that are not in the system.
+    -   Flawed logic within controllers where headers were being set multiple times within a sequence.
+Fixed the issue by explicitly declaring if..else conditions.

 See the [open issues](https://github.khoury.northeastern.edu/NEU-CS5610-SU23/NetDex-backend/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>